 Speech and Language Services

 These related services are outlined on the student’s IEP and are based on evaluation completed by licensed speech and language pathologists.
-Speech and language services may include articulation, language development, and augmentative communication, which are delivered in small groups or one-to-one setting, as well as through consultation.
+Speech and language services may include articulation, language development, and augmentative communication, which are delivered in small groups or one-to-one settings, as well as through consultation.

 Occupational and Physical Therapy